agrimal/minidatacenter/docs/host_install_guide.md

 the hardware soon, maybe it'll give you some idea.
 Keep in mind that and old server or a home computer is just fine to install The Minidatacenter project.

-CPU : Intel Xeon E3 1240v6 (4c/8t) @3,7/3,9 GHz
+- CPU : Intel Xeon E3 1240v6 (4c/8t) @3,7/3,9 GHz
-Motherboard : ASUS P10S-I (Mini-ITX form-factor)
+- Motherboard : ASUS P10S-I (Mini-ITX form-factor)
-RAM : 2 x 16 GB DDR4-2400 MHz ECC Crucial very low profile
+- RAM : 2 x 16 GB DDR4-2400 MHz ECC Crucial very low profile
-SSD 1 : 240 GB Sandisk Ultra II
+- SSD 1 : 240 GB Sandisk Ultra II
-SSD 2 : 240 GB Transcend 220S
+- SSD 2 : 240 GB Transcend 220S
-Case : Bitfenix Phenom ITX Black
+- Case : Bitfenix Phenom ITX Black
-Power Supply : Seasonic 550W Platinum
+- Power Supply : Seasonic 550W Platinum

 All of these components fit in a small form-factor (ITX), while their performance is still impressive for a home user.
-The plus here is an IPMI interface allowing to take control of the server over the network.
+The plus here is an IPMI interface on the motherboard, allowing you to take control of the server over the network.
+All the containers are stored directly on the mirrored SSD's.
+ECC memory allow for more stable platform, even this this not really necessary at home.

+I recommend using at least a dual-core CPU with SMT / Hyperthreading or a quad- core without it.
+For the RAM my recommands are at least 8 GB because we are using zfs here and zfs is effective at the cost of high memory consumption.

 First steps
 ===========